shayansadeghieh/tensorflow_serving_spikes/README.md

 # tensorflow_serving_spikes
 There seems to be some arbitrary spikes in latency when using tensorflow serving.
-To replicate the issue, I created a dummy tensorflow decision forest gradient boosted tree model and a tensorflow decision forest random forest model that predicts penguin types.
+To replicate the issue, I created a dummy tensorflow decision forest gradient boosted tree model and a tensorflow decision forest random forest model that predict penguin types.
 I used a docker image from the ml6 team that supports tensorflow decision forests ops in tensorflow serving.
 I then send requests to the fake_model_id predict url and track prediction times/spikes in prediction times.

 The average prediction time is around 6 ms, and I defined a spike in prediction time as any prediction time greater than 20ms.
 I also read the results prior to moving onto the next request as to avoid qeueing.